pydio/pydio-doc-admin-guide/1_quick_start/5_adding_collaboration_tools/01_only_office.md

         },
 ```

 - Restart the service.
-If you are using the OnlyOffice docker image, the easiest way is to restart the services while still inside the image:
+If you are using the ONLYOFFICE docker image, the easiest way is to restart the services while still inside the image:

 `supervisorctl restart all`